ranga4all1/geo-image-classification/README.md

 The **Geo Image Classifier** uses deep learning techniques to classify geographical images.
 Key aspects include:

-- **Multiple Model Evaluation**: The project evaluated several deep learning models including:
+- **Multiple Variations Evaluation**: The project evaluated Transfer Learning with variations including:
-  - Convolutional Neural Networks (CNN)
+  - With and without dropouts
-  - Transfer Learning with pre-trained models
+  - With and without extra inner layers

 - **Model Selection**: After comprehensive testing and validation, **Xception** was selected as the final model due to its:
   - Superior accuracy